Mr-Owllers/treefacts/README.md

 make u
 ```
 ## Usage
-To use TreeFacts without having to CD into the `bin` folder, you can run `make build`

-Then, to display the help menu, you can run this:
+To display the help menu, you can run this:
 ```sh
 treefacts --help
 ```